 About the Blog

-This BLOG is called “Soul Device” because it sounds wicked cool, but it’s just me, Doug Beaumont, and my thoughts on theology, philosophy, apologetics, and other fun things.
+This BLOG is called “Soul Device” because it sounds wicked cool, but it’s really just me, Doug Beaumont, and my thoughts on theology, philosophy, apologetics, and other fun things like guns and computers.

 About the Blogger

 I am an existing material/immaterial hylomorphic substance with growth, reproductive, mobility, sensory, and rational intellectual capacities.
 I work as a low-level IT guy and an adjunct professor (here is my CV) and am pursuing a Ph.D. in Theology at North-West University.
 I am a writer, speaker, ordained minister, armchair philosopher, back seat theologian, and all around righteous dude.
 I have a wonderful family, great friends, and some quality enemies.

 . . .
 And Even More About the Blogger

 Since you are still reading I feel I can safely assume that you find me fascinating and want to know even more (and, really, who can blame you?).
 So I will continue with a few thousand word essay on my beliefs.
 What follows is no grand theological treatise – it’s just about me and my thoughts, so feel free to stop reading if that’s not interesting to you (I won’t be offended).